 4.6.3 The use of side or rear entry garages is strongly recommended.
-Front-load garages will only be approved in special cases dictated by site restrictions.

 4.6.4 Garage doors shall be a minimum of a four-panel sectional metal roll-up.
-Single garage doors, rather than double doors are recommended.
+Single garage doors rather than double doors are recommended.
 All garage door recess of between 12" and 24" from the plane of the exterior wall is strongly recommended.